MicrosoftDocs/power-platform/power-platform/alm/delegated-deployments-setup.md

 ### Why do I have to own the service principal?

 This is enforced for security reasons.
-You may also create pipelines using a service account and add the same service account as the owner.
+You might also create pipelines using a service account and add the same service account as the owner.
 Another option is assigning the service principal (application user) as the owner of the pipeline stage and as an owner of itself (Enterprise application) in Microsoft Entra.
 However, assigning pipeline stage ownership to an application must be done via the Dataverse API in the pipelines host.

 ### I'm getting an error _Delegated deployments of type 'ServicePrincipal' may only be approved or rejected by the Service Principal configured in the deployment stage._